OlliV/cobol-iot-dashboard/README.md

 cobol-iot-dashboard
 ===================

-COBOL CGI program storing and reading Redis + a simple AWS IoT Lambda function.
+COBOL CGI program reading and writing to Redis + a simple AWS IoT Lambda function just polling the COBOL API.

 https://youtu.be/WTMAnvDh4OY